What is the Difference Between Dry Screed and Flowing Screed?

 Screed is a thin layer of material, typically consisting of cement, aggregates and water, used to create a smooth, even surface at the top of a concrete subfloor.
 Screed is applied for two main purposes: to enable the successful installation of finished flooring, and to facilitate the efficient movement of heat in an underfloor heating system.

 There are two types of screed available: dry screed and flowing screed.
 Both types are effective at delivering a smooth surface to the subfloor, but both types offer contrasting applications and price points that may not be suitable for every project.
-In this article, we’re going to discuss the differences between dry screed and flowing screed, helping you to determine which type is right for you.
+Read on to see what is the difference between Dry Screed and Flowing Screed?

 What is dry screed?